USA Basketball picks Grant Hill as Colangelo’s replacement

 Now, USA Basketball is bringing him back.

 Hill will become the men’s national team managing director following the Tokyo Olympics, USA Basketball said Saturday.
-He’ll replace the retiring Jerry Colangelo, in a move in which one Basketball Hall of Famer takes over for another in the critical role of assembling teams that will compete for gold.
+He’ll replace the retiring Jerry Colangelo, in a move where one Basketball Hall of Famer takes over for another in the critical role of assembling teams that will compete for gold.

 “It’s just an incredible opportunity, also an incredible challenge,” Hill said Saturday.
 “I had the good fortune of participating in international play — the Pan American Games, of course the Olympic team — and I have been a fan of Team USA going back to the 1984 Olympic team when I first started to fall in love with basketball.
 The more I thought about it, the more intrigued, excited and the more willing I was to roll up my sleeves and move forward with this awesome responsibility.”